 No quorum is required at meetings held in conjunction with the plenary session since the plenary session time and place is established well in advance.
 No quorum is required for any Working Group meeting publicly announced at least 45 days in advance.
 A quorum is required at other Working Group meetings.

-6.2 Conduct

-This clause shall not be modified except to be compliant with the Sponsor’s procedures.

-Meeting attendees shall demonstrate respect and courtesy toward each other and shall allow each attendee a fair and equal opportunity to contribute to the meeting, in accordance with the IEEE Code of Ethics.

-All Working Group participants shall act in accordance with all IEEE Standards policies and procedures.
-Where applicable, Working Group participants shall comply with IEEE Policies Section 9.8 on Conflict of Interest.

-6.3 Executive Session
+6.2 Executive Session

 This clause shall not be modified.

 Meetings to discuss personnel or sensitive business matters (e.g., the negotiation of contracts), or for other appropriate non-public matters (e.g., the receipt of legal advice), may be conducted in Executive Session.

+The matters discussed in executive session are confidential, and therefore, attendance at the Executive Session shall be limited to those with governance authority, outside advisors (e.g., lawyers or consultants) where necessary to provide professional guidance, and select IEEE-SA staff who may have information or a perspective relevant to the subject matter discussed in Executive Session.
+An individual may be invited to join for a portion of the discussion and then excused at the appropriate time.
+In each case, except as authorized by the Working Group, participants in an Executive Session are prohibited from discussing or disclosing any information presented and discussed during such Executive Session to a third party or other person not present during the Executive Session, and shall not continue to discuss such matters after the Executive Session has adjourned.

+Executive Sessions should be conducted face-to-face (in person) to provide the greatest assurance that the content of such Executive Sessions will be kept confidential.
+However, when necessary, Executive Sessions may include participants who participate by teleconference provided such persons agree not to disclose any information so discussed, and agree that they will participate in such conference in a manner that does not result in third parties gaining access to such discussions or information.

-6.4 Meeting Fees
+6.3 Meeting Fees

-This clause may be modified.
+This clause may be modified, or replaced by "Not Applicable.”

 The Working Group, or meeting host, may charge a meeting fee to cover services needed for the conduct of the meeting.
 The fee shall not be used to restrict participation by any interested parties.

+The Working Group Officers shall set the meeting fees in consultation with those planning a particular meeting.

+Everyone who attends a meeting, except for those for whom the fee has been waived, shall pay the meeting fee.

+For plenary sessions, the Standards Committee determines which individuals will have the meeting fee waived.
+For interim sessions, the Executive Committee of the Working Group or the Joint Executive Committee of the Working Groups responsible for the session determine the individuals for which the meeting fee will be waived.

-6.5 Minutes
+6.4 Minutes

 This clause shall not be modified.

 The minutes shall concisely record the essential business of the Working Group, including the following items at a minimum: